docsforadobe/premiere-scripting-guide/docs/collection/componentcollection.md

 `app.project.sequences[index].videoTracks[index].clips[index].components`
 <br/>

-*add a description*
+!!! info

-> ComponentCollection is a subclass of [Collection object](collection.md).
+    ComponentCollection is a subclass of [Collection object](collection.md).
 All methods and attributes of Collection, in addition to those listed below, are available when working with ComponentCollection.

 ---